 The nurse is assessing an adolescent with von Willebrand disease.
 She complains of epistaxis and heavy menstrual blood flow.
 What is likely the cause of this disease?

-•Hemophilia B is caused by a deficiency of factor IX.
+•Hemophillia B is caused by factor IX deficiency.

-•Hemophilia A is caused by a deficiency of factor VIII.
+•Hemophilia A is caused by deficiency of factor VIII.